Vexlia-Artemiss/Starsector-TI-Player-Flags/README.md

 I don't claim any licence or official permision from Pavonis Interactive.

-If you got some reason to contact me, I have BlueSky page: @vexlia-artist.bsky.social or email vexlia.artist@gmail.com
+If you got some reason to contact me, I have BlueSky page: @vexlia-artist.bsky.social